jessie-computes/Note-Taker/README.md

 ![GitHub Badge](https://img.shields.io/badge/Note%20Taker-I%20did%20my%20best-blue)
 ## Table of Contents
 * Usage
+* Issues
 * License
 * Contributing
 * Questions

 ## Usage
 This application can be used to save notes.
+## Issues
+I really struggled with fully incorporating the backend development.
+I could not get the notes to save or show up on the webpage.
 ## License
 MIT License